Chase-Hao/Hao_Portfolio/content/projects/auto_trader/Interactive web.md

 <br></br>
 ## Code detail
 ---
-1.  get hisotory bitcoin data and  from Binance
+1.  get historical bitcoin data and  from Binance
 2. Use web-frame package 'flask' to construct web
-  *   import tradingview lightweight chart js
+  *   import lightweight chart js from Tradingview
-  *   load historical data in data file
+  *   load historical data
   *   fetch current data and add to the chart
-  *   use binance API to post 'buy' order
+  *   use Binance API to post 'buy' order